High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by the National Natural Science Foundation of China (Nos.
-11971482, 12131014), by the Shandong Provincial Natural Science Foundation (No. ZR2024MA023), by the Fundamental Research Funds for the Central Universities (Nos.
-202264006, 202461103), by the OUC Scientific Research Program for Young Talented Professionals, and by the National Science Foundation (Nos.
-DMS-2012291, DMS-2245097).
+B. Zhang was supported in part by the Fundamental Research Funds for the Central Universities (No. 202461103).
+H. Fu was supported in part by the National Natural Science Foundation of China (Nos.
+11971482, 12131014), by the Shandong Provincial Natural Science Foundation (No. ZR2024MA023), by the Fundamental Research Funds for the Central Universities (No. 202264006), by the OUC Scientific Research Program for Young Talented Professionals.